otenim/AnomalyDetectionUsingAutoencoder/README.md

 Sample index (x-axis) 0\~49 correspond to losses computed on 50 normal validation samples, and 50\~99 correspond to losses computed on 50 abnormal samples.
 You can see losses during sample index 50\~99 increase as expected.
-However, contraty to my expectations, autoencoder and deep_autoencoder are more accurate than convolutional_autoencoder in this settings.
+However, contraty to my expectations, autoencoder and deep\_autoencoder are more accurate than convolutional\_autoencoder in this settings.
-Since generalization performance of convolutional layers are generally higher than fully-connected layers, it seems that convolutional_autoencoder could reconstruct accurately even abnormal samples.
+Since generalization performance of convolutional layers are generally higher than fully-connected layers, it seems that convolutional\_autoencoder could reconstruct accurately even abnormal samples.
 It should be noted that
-good models and tricks in classification problems may not necessarily perform well in problems of anomaly detection using Autoencoder, too.
+good models and tricks in classification problems may not necessarily perform well in problems of anomaly detection using Autoencoder.

 ##### 1 training epochs